 You must meet the following prerequisites to create an OKD cluster on OKD Virtualization:

-You need administrator access to an OKD cluster, version 4.14 or later, specified by the KUBECONFIG
+You have administrator access to an OKD cluster, version 4.14 or later, specified in the KUBECONFIG

 environment variable.

-The OKD hosting cluster must have wildcard DNS routes enabled, as shown in the following DNS:
+The OKD management cluster has wildcard DNS routes enabled, as shown in the following DNS:

 $ oc patch ingresscontroller -n openshift-ingress-operator default --type=json -p '[{ "op": "add", "path": "/spec/routeAdmission", "value": {wildcardPolicy: "WildcardsAllowed"}}]'

-The OKD hosting cluster must be configured with OVNKubernetes as the default pod network CNI.
+The OKD management cluster is configured with OVNKubernetes as the default pod network CNI.

 $ oc patch storageclass ocs-storagecluster-ceph-rbd -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'

-You need a valid pull secret file for the quay.io/openshift-release-dev
+You have a valid pull secret file for the quay.io/openshift-release-dev

-You need to install the hosted control plane command line interface.
+You have installed the hosted control plane command line interface.

-For optimal network performance, use a network maximum transmission unit (MTU) of 9000 or greater on the OKD cluster that hosts the KubeVirt virtual machines.
+For optimal network performance, you are using a network maximum transmission unit (MTU) of 9000 or greater on the OKD cluster that hosts the KubeVirt virtual machines.
 If you use a lower MTU setting, network latency and the throughput of the hosted pods are affected.
 Enable multiqueue on node pools only when the MTU is 9000 or greater.

-The multicluster engine Operator must have at least one managed OKD cluster.
+The multicluster engine Operator has at least one managed OKD cluster.
 The local-cluster

 is automatically imported.
 For more information about the local-cluster